Macarena: Critical reception

-Dan Glaister from The Guardian said that "Macarena" is imitating the successes of previous summer pop sensations, such as "Y Viva Espana", "Agadoo" and "Saturday Night".
+David Browne from Entertainment Weekly wrote, "It says something about our culture—something delightfully devious, probably—that a wink-wink club song has become an all-ages-approved dance step and novelty hit.
+Like the story it tells, 'Macarena' is a one-night stand, but you won't forget her name in the morning."
+Dan Glaister from The Guardian said that the track was "imitating the successes of previous summer pop sensations such as 'Y Viva Espana', 'Agadoo' and 'Saturday Night'."
+Melody Maker commented, "Admit it.
+You loved it.
+The sarky girlie lyric, the middle-aged Spanish geezers crooning away, the placidly agreeable beat.
+Eyyyyyy, macarena!"
 James Hamilton from Music Weeks RM Dance Update described the song as an "infectious cheerful girls giggled and guys chanted 'Me No Pop I'-ish original hit version of a jaunty hip wiggling dance craze huge for ages around Europe and now (breaking out of Florida) the US, in frisky flamenco clapped jiggling 103.2bpm Bayside Boys Mix".
-Peter Castro from People Magazine wrote, "The Achy Breaky Heart flatlined years ago and the Electric Slide is short-circuiting, so what's a dance-crazed world to do?
-The Macarena, obviously."
-Dave Fawbert from ShortList commented that "Macarena" is "a song that exists independently of cool, time, criticism – it's just there."
+Peter Castro from People Magazine wrote, "The 'Achy Breaky Heart' flatlined years ago and the 'Electric Slide' is short-circuiting, so what's a dance-crazed world to do?
+The 'Macarena', obviously."
+Dave Fawbert from ShortList stated that "Macarena" is "a song that exists independently of cool, time, criticism – it's just there."
+Jordan Paramor from Smash Hits gave it one out of five, saying, "'Macarena' is 1996's answer to Whigfield's 'Saturday Night', overflowing with nauseating Latino-style beats and repetitive lyrics, sung by two suited middle-aged blokes who should know better.
+And, quelle surprise, there's even a quirky little dance routine to go with it."